 CHILDREN’S REPUBLIC: JANUSZ KORCZAK IN WARSAW

-Leaving behind the narrow-mindedness of the post-war communist believes, in our generation, the historical image of Janusz Korczak (Henryk Goldsmith by birth) is to be conventionally put equate with Mother Teresa, Mahatma Gandhi, J.F.
+Leaving behind the narrow-mindedness of the post-war communist beliefs, in our generation, the historical image of Janusz Korczak (Henryk Goldsmith by birth) is to be conventionally put equate with Mother Teresa, Mahatma Gandhi, J.F.
 Kennedy, and Martin Luther King jr. It must be said, that the fame and awareness rather confounded the famous doctor as it was a little more than his care of children and the reshaping of the public mind towards parenting.
-Henryk himself was lucky enough to be born in a wealthy family of the assimilated Polish Jews.
-Though, in the face of the well-to-do income of the legal servant father, the presence of nuns, and materials conditions, the Goldsmith family was far from being an island of homeyness.
-The oncoming pediatrician, a child himself at the time, had no way than to take hard the stand-off of his father, semi-depressive conditions of the mother, and a standoffishness of a sister.
+Henryk himself was lucky enough to be born into a wealthy family of assimilated Polish Jews.
+Though, in the face of the well-to-do income of the legal servant father, the presence of nuns, and material conditions, the Goldsmith family was far from being an island of homeyness.
+The oncoming pediatrician, a child himself at the time, had no way but to take hard on the stand-off of his father, the semi-depressive conditions of his mother, and a standoffishness of a sister.

 BERSOHN AND BAUMAN CHILDREN’S HOSPITAL

-Once resuming (after the military service) his position at the Children’s hospital in early 1906, Janusz Korczak took the plunge of a medical routine.
+Once resuming (after the military service) his position at the Children’s Hospital in early 1906, Janusz Korczak took the plunge into a medical routine.
 The little patients largely used to be treated for the symptoms of scarlet fever, dysentery, and even typhus and tuberculosis.
-Apart from pure medical treatment, doctor Goldsmith advocated (among his colleges) for a completely new culture of treatment children.
-The educator Korczak nullified the bygone taboo on toys within the hospital, with one’s eyes open to the existence of the mental state of his little care recipients part from the physical.
-Pediatrician Goldsmith treated children for infections and injuries, as well as the educator Korczak advocated for caring for the mental condition, the factor which used to remain in place after releasing from the hospital and falling back on poverty, violent parenting, and even abuse.
+Apart from pure medical treatment, doctor Goldsmith advocated (among his colleagues) for a completely new culture of treatment of children.
+The educator Korczak nullified the bygone taboo on toys within the hospital, with one’s eyes open to the existence of the mental state of his little care recipients apart from the physical.
+Pediatrician Goldsmith treated children for infections and injuries, as well as the educator Korczak advocated for caring for the mental condition, the factor which used to remain in place after release from the hospital and falling back on poverty, violent parenting, and even abuse.

 1912-1940: 92 KROCHMALNA STREET

 Pediatrician office at the Children’s hospital, private medical practice, and literary activity as a public advocate for mindful parenting: all these were not to become Korczak’s apogee of life.
-His treatment methods outsided the conventional curing diseases to the extent that doctor Goldsmith now cherished the idea to take the helm over an orphanage.
-Within four years subsequent to his return (from the military service in 1906) to Warsaw, the Warsaw intelligentsia, as well as acclaimed flag bearers of pediatrics, was puzzled with the rumors depicting doctor Korczak as an educator of children from troubled homes.
-In contrast to the public belief of his contemporaries, Janusz Korczak renounced from idea, that his choice was a sacrifice.
-Contrariwise, the supervision of the children’s institution pushed the boundaries of conventional pediatrics and potentially explored new horizons of caring little souls in broader terms.
-Korczak masterminded his own diagnostic system to reveals the symptoms beyond physical diseases.
+His treatment methods did outside the conventional curing diseases to the extent that doctor Goldsmith now cherished the idea to take the helm over an orphanage.
+Within four years subsequent to his return (from military service in 1906) to Warsaw, the Warsaw intelligentsia, as well as acclaimed flag bearers of pediatrics, was puzzled by the rumors depicting doctor Korczak as an educator of children from troubled homes.
+In contrast to the public belief of his contemporaries, Janusz Korczak renounced the idea, that his choice was a sacrifice.
+Contrariwise, the supervision of the children’s institution pushed the boundaries of conventional pediatrics and potentially explored new horizons of caring for little souls in broader terms.
+Korczak masterminded his own diagnostic system to reveal the symptoms beyond physical diseases.
 In exactly the same way doctor Goldsmith diagnosed intoxication, a fever, or typhus, educator Korczak seized room for applying pedagogics to educate a full individual.